skimindex Processing Model

 Execution happens here; the next Data object is files_data([out_file]).

-The runner passes step_dir as the output directory to the atomic brick:
+The runner passes the resolved output path as the output directory to the

 The brick creates the directory, writes its files, and returns a Data object.